 A Healthier, More Empowered World

 On an even larger scale than just COVID-19 or respiratory illness, developments such as Coswara and the Hyfe app should logically lead us to a healthier, more empowered world overall.

-Soon, this technology will improve and expand to capture data pertaining to other types of illness.
-This will benefit patients as they will no longer have to experience the anxiety of frequent in-person doctor visits.
-Rather, they will be able to obtain a preliminary diagnosis through a trusted mobile app.
+Soon, this technology will improve and expand to capture data on other types of illness.
+Moreover, this technology will benefit patients as they will save time they would otherwise be using up in frequent in-person doctor visits.
+Instead, they will be able to obtain a preliminary diagnosis through a trusted mobile app.
 This data will then help with decisions of what the next best step is in managing their symptoms.
-This puts the power back in the hands of patients, giving them autonomy over their health decisions.
+Most importantly, a technology like this puts the power back in the hands of patients, giving them autonomy over their health decisions.

 The COVID-19 pandemic caught us off-guard.
 But, unfortunately, likely, we will eventually encounter new diseases which will plague our world again in the future.

 Taking preventative public health steps such as creating effective diagnostic databases is one of the best things to prepare for this inevitability.